91¶¶Òõ

 Sustainability on campus

 At the 91¶¶Òõ, we are working hard to continually improve the sustainability of our campuses, from implementing our net zero strategy and embedding sustainable practices, to increasing biodiversity, encouraging sustainable travel and implementing a university-wide environmental management system.
-Find out more about our practices below.

 Cutting our carbon footprint